Submitted on

 For homeowners, the most meaningful environmental choices are often less visible.
 They show up in what we choose to build, how we maintain our homes, and how often we replace what we already have.

-It’s not about a single day, it’s about the conscious choices made consistently over time.
+It’s not just about a single day, it’s about conscious choices made consistently over time.
 Small, repeated shifts shape a home’s overall footprint more than one-time actions.
 Earth Day simply becomes a reminder to look more closely at those patterns and where they can be improved.

 Clean Living: Rethinking What We Bring Into the Home